ahoym/redesert/README.md

 * `resourceApiActionTypesFactory` creates action types that generated reducers automatically have cases for, and `apiThunk` automatically dispatches
-  * See more fleshed out `README.md` for more detail
 * `apiThunk` follows the basic network request logic flow of:
   * `*__START` a network request.
 Signifies the request is in flight
   * `*__SUCCESS` response from the endpoint
   * `*__FAILURE` response from the endpoint
-  * See more fleshed out `README.md` for more detail
 * `makeResourceReducer`/`resourceReducerFactory` creates a reducer that has cases for the above three request life cycle suffixes
   * The resource reducer will only parse action types of the passed in `resource`, or any action types defined in `externalActionTypes`
   * Each REST action has its own cases for the suffixes.
 This yields generic action types that look like: `<API_ACTION>__resource__<SUFFIX>`
-  - The reducer outputs an expected state data structure
+  * The reducer outputs an expected state data structure
-  - See more fleshed out `README.md` for more detail

-- `makeResourceSelectors` creates selectors that traverse the expected state and returns commonly accessed data.
+* `makeResourceSelectors` creates selectors that traverse the expected state and returns commonly accessed data.
 These selectors can also be used (through `reselect`) to compose more specific selectors for your application
-  * See more fleshed out `README.md` for more detail